dboatengg/task-manager/README.md

 ## Contributing

-If you'd like to contribute to Task Manager, feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit a pull request.
+You have to assigned to an issue for your PR to be accepted.

 ## Author